Privacy Policy

 Jitsi Meet

 We use Jitsi Meet.
-If you communicate with us via Jitsi Meet, all data associated with this communication process is processed exclusively on our servers (on-premise).
+When you communicate with us via Jitsi Meet, all data associated with this communication process is processed exclusively on our servers (on premise).

 BigBlueButton

 We use BigBlueButton.
-If you communicate with us via BigBlueButton, all data associated with this communication process is processed exclusively on servers within the European Union or a third country that is secure in terms of data protection.
+When you communicate with us via BigBlueButton, all data associated with this communication process is processed exclusively on servers within the European Union or a third country that is secure under data protection law.

 Recording of conferences

-We may record the video and audio conferences that we conduct on BigBlueButton.
+We may record the video and audio conferences we conduct on BigBlueButton.
+We will ask for your consent in advance.

-This data protection declaration applies to the following social media sites
+This privacy policy applies to the following social media sites:

 https://de.linkedin.com/company/isoe-institut-fuer-sozial-oekologische-forschung